|

 - 9 -

-Moving Violations Cited Under Local Ordinance or Municipal Code
+Moving Violations Cited (Illegally) Under Local Ordinance or Municipal Code

 (Speeding, Stop Signs, Lane Changes, Truck Route, Etc.)

-At one time, some cities (and one county, and one park district) were citing minor moving violations under a local ordinance or muni code
+At one time, some cities, one county, and one park district) were citing minor moving violations under a local ordinance or muni code

 instead of under the California Vehicle Code.
 (Some may still be doing it.)
-The tickets carry no points, and with the exception of the $445 fine in Long Beach, carry a much
+The tickets carried no points, and with the exception of the $445 fine in Long Beach, carried a much

 lower fine than usual.